 |SKIL 7500||6 amps||3 x 18 in||See details at Amazon|

-My Reviews of 10 Best Belt Sanders for Deck in 2020
+My Reviews of 10 Best Belt Sanders for Deck Refinishing in 2021

 1. Makita 9403 Belt Sander